 How to get your eSIM ready before flying to Samoa

-Installation takes less than a minute and is done from home using your WiFi.
-You purchase the plan, receive a QR or a link, add it in your phone settings, and leave it ready to connect upon landing in Faleolo.
+Installation takes less than a minute and can be done from home with your Wi-Fi.
+You buy the plan, receive a QR or link, add it in your phone's settings, and leave it ready to connect when you land in Faleolo.

-Given that reaching Samoa usually involves long flights with a stopover in Auckland or Sydney, it's ideal to install the eSIM calmly before leaving home.
-Add it and activate the data only when you set foot in Samoa: this way you take full advantage of the validity days and don't consume anything during layovers.
-The procedure is identical on iPhone and Android; you can find the step-by-step in how to install an eSIM.
-If this is your first trip with this technology, start with what an eSIM is.
+Given that getting to Samoa usually involves long flights with a layover in Auckland or Sydney, it's best to install the eSIM calmly before leaving home.
+Add it and activate the data only when you land in Samoa: this way, you take advantage of the full validity days and don't consume anything during layovers.
+The procedure is identical on iPhone and Android; you have the step-by-step in how to install an eSIM.
+If this is your first trip with this technology, start with what a virtual eSIM is.
+You can check the available data plans directly on the Samoa eSIM product page.
 And if you have any questions, our Spanish-speaking support is available 24/7.

 Frequently asked questions